tezos/tezos/docs/whitedoc/validation.rst

 The *block validator* validates blocks (currently in sequence), assuming that all the necessary data have already been retrieved from the peer-to-peer network.
-When a block is valid, it will notify the correspondig net validator, that may update its head.
-In this case, the net validator will propagate this information to its associated *prevalidator*, and may decide to kill or spawn the test network according to the protocol's decision.
+When a block is valid, it will notify the correspondig chain validator, that may update its head.
+In this case, the chain validator will propagate this information to its associated *prevalidator*, and may decide to kill or spawn the test network according to the protocol's decision.